 Assigned 1.23.2023 | Medium Post + PDF due 2.01.23

-Assignment #1 is given on February 3rd and a PDF and Medium posts of the assignment is due on Feb.
-15th.
+Assignment #1 is given on January 24th and a PDF and Medium post of the assignment is due on Feb.
+2nd.
 In this assignment, teams will conduct internet-based research on a Pittsburgh-based wicked problem and will visually ‘map’ it on their Miro template within 5 categories: 1) social issues; 2) environmental issues; 3) economic issues; 4) political issues/governance/legal issues; 5) infrastructural/technology issues.
 Please see the diagram placed above the wicked problem template in the team Miro board for more information on these archetypal society sectors.
 Teams should work in Miro using the post-it tool to record one issue related to the problem (in one of the 5 categories) on one post-it note.
 Please be sure to write in complete, clear sentence to articulate one issue per post-it.
 Please use post-its that match the color of the category in the Miro template for visual consistency.
 Please refer to the guidelines for post-it notes at the bottom of the About the Assignments page; all text on post-its and in text boxes in the assignment templates should contain, clear, complete sentences that state the issue and its connection to the problem.
 An example for how to complete the problem map has been placed above the assignment template.
 NOTE: teams are encouraged to innovate on the template as long as the parameters of the assignment are maintained (mapping issues and connecting them across the 5 categories).

 Learning to Work Systemically